 READING AND RESOURCE GUIDE

 GREENSHIFT is the first book in a new series set within the world of Ambasadora.
-This space thriller contains elements of futuristic romance, military science fiction, a galactic empire, cyberpunk, and space opera.
+This space thriller contains an ensemble cast and elements of futuristic romance, military science fiction, a galactic empire, cyberpunk, and space opera.

 In this caste-ruled society, celebrity, beauty, and power mean everything and multiple partners are the norm.
 Love and jealousy are considered emotional fallacies, nothing more than fleeting moods and sentiments biased by hormones.
 But sometimes people just fall in love...and that can be deadly.